RACHEL MARTIN, HOST:

 BIDEN: They're closer to being able to get enough fissile material to put in a weapon if they had a weapon.

 MARTIN: But a half a century before Iran pursued a nuclear program, the biggest threat was the Soviet Union and following its breakup, Russia.
 For decades, the U.S. and Russia have been trying to cleanup the massive nuclear mess left in the wake of the Cold War, getting rid of a staggering number of nuclear weapons and dangerous nuclear material in Russia and elsewhere through something called the Nunn-Lugar Cooperative Threat Reduction Program.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.